Transparency Statement 2021

 There is a protocol available to deal with any fundamental disagreement which arises between the INEs and the executive although no such event has occurred in this period.

-We hold regular meetings with the Chair of the PSC and the Technical and Training Director to understand any issues that have arisen in all quality monitoring reviews, to review reports of any ethical issues and to oversee the actions implemented and adherence to ongoing training on technical and compliance matters.
+We hold regular meetings with the Chair of the PSC and the Technical and Training Director, in advance of each Board meeting, to understand any issues that have arisen in all quality monitoring reviews, to review reports of any ethical issues and to oversee the actions implemented and adherence to ongoing training on technical and compliance matters to keep abreast with all new auditing standards and regulatory changes.
+We consider the level of resource available within the Firm to monitor and ensure audit quality and have challenged the Board and Managing Partner on this area.

 Our regular attendance at Board meetings has allowed us to observe the leadership tone and the Board’s implementation of its strategy of striving for quality at all levels.